Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ### the research has been cited by...

 - Chan & Tam, 2021.
 Do people's assumptions about the social world matter?
 The effects of social axioms on environmental attitude and efficacy beliefs. *Journal of Environmental Psychology*.
   - Implication: Social axioms are relatively stable over time and cannot easily be changed.
-Longitudinal studies have shown that social axioms exhibited a moderate to strong stability over a one-year period (*r*s ranged from 0.39 to 0.62; Li, Tong, Tao, Zhang, & Wu, 2020).
+Longitudinal studies have shown that social axioms exhibited a moderate to strong stability over a one-year period (Li, Tong, Tao, Zhang, & Wu, 2020).

 ---
 ### the research has been cited by...